-Gin is flooding the market in a lot of countries.
-As a distiller specialised in the development and production of tailormade beverages, I can only be happy about this.
+Gin is flooding the market in a lot of countries and as a distiller specialised in the development and production of tailormade beverages, I can only be happy about this.

 But there is the other side of the medal…

-The big amount of releases is practically impossible to track and if something is out of control, cowboys are popping up.
+The big amount of releases is practically impossible to track and if something is out of control, as a result cowboys are popping up.

 I’m not aware about the existence of a similar problem in other countries, but in Belgium, the number of gins on the shelves naming themselves ‘distilled’*, being ‘compound’** actually, is pretty big and growing month after month.
-Compound is not mentioned in the European Union Law and therefor only used as a commercial term.
-It is used for spirits containing natural botanicals by maceration only or industrial (chemical) aromas.
-Especially that last category is enlarging.
+Compound is not mentioned in the European Union Law and therefore only used as a commercial term.
+It is used for spirits containing natural botanicals by maceration only or industrial (chemical) aromas and especially that last category is enlarging.

 Even though there isn’t a specific category for this type of gins, they can never be named ‘distilled’ (EU Lex No 110/2008: (c) Gin obtained simply by adding essences or flavourings to ethyl alcohol of agricultural origin is not distilled gin).